-The discharge occurs on time scales of microseconds at temperatures of around 20'000 K (Reinmann and Akram, 1997).
-At these temperatures, electrode material is evaporated and immediately mixed with a carrier gas.
+The discharge occurs on time scales of microseconds at temperatures of around 20'000 Kelvin(Reinmann and Akram, 1997).

+- 40 At these temperatures, electrode material is evaporated and immediately mixed with a carrier gas.
 Therein, the electrode vapor expands rapidly and cools down with quenching rates of 10 Ks-1 resulting in the homogeneous nucleation of the evaporated electrode material to NPs with sizes well below 10 nm (Pfeiffer et al., 2015).
 This method is highly versatile as every conductive and solid pure element or alloy can be used for particle generation.
-(Schwyn et al., 1988) Compared to laser ablation, no high energy lasers are needed for SDG particle generation, making it technically a more straight forward process.
-(Tabrizi et al., 2009) The generation of metal NPs via SDG has gained increasing attention in recent years (Hallberg et al., 2018; Petallidou et al., 2023; Snellman et al., 2024) due to the potential applications of NPs e.g., in catalysis (Weber et al., 1999), nanoprinting(Jung et al., 2021) and drug delivery(Murthy, 2007).
-However, characterisation of the produced particles in the gas phase, e.g. their quantification, is challenging.
-(Kangasluoma et al., 2020) Given the high diffusion coefficients of sub 10 nm particles (Hinds, 1999), sampling must occur rapidly after particle generation to minimise losses due to diffusion to walls of the experimental setup or coagulation with other particles.
-Currently available techniques to determine aerosol NP number size distributions mainly use size classification via mobility analysis using differential mobility analysers (DMA) and detection via condensation particle counters (CPC) or electrometers.
-(Chen et al., 1998) Electrical mobility methods suffer from low charging efficiencies of particles in the low nm size range(Fuchs, 1963) resulting in low detection efficiencies.
-Although CPCs can detect particles to sizes down to about 2 nm (Brilke et al., 2020), detection is challenging because particles need to get activated in a supersaturated vapour (usually butanol or water) before detection of the activated particle by light scattering and due to diffusional losses of the smallest particles.
+(Schwyn et al., 1988) Compared to laser ablation, no high energy lasers are needed for SDG particle generation, making it technically a more straight forward - 45 process.
+(Tabrizi et al., 2009) The generation of metal NPs via SDG has gained increasing attention in recent years (Hallberg et al., 2018; Petallidou et al., 2023; Snellman et al., 2024) due to the potential applications of NPs e.g., in catalysis(Weber et al., n.d.), nanoprinting(Jung et al., 2021) and drug delivery(Murthy, 2007).
+Quantification of NPs generated in the gas phase with diameters in the 1-5 nanometer range is challenging.(Kangasluoma et al., 2013)

+al., 2020) Given their high diffusion coefficients(Hinds, 1999), sampling must occur rapidly after particle generation to

+- 50 minimise losses due to diffusion to walls of the experimental setup or coagulation with other particles.
+Currently available techniques to determine aerosol NP number size distributions mainly use size classification via mobility analysis using differential mobility analysers (DMA) and detection via condensation particle counters (CPC) or electrometers.(Chen et al., 1998) Electrical mobility methods suffer from low charging efficiencies of particles in the low nm size range(Fuchs, 1963) resulting in low detection efficiencies.
+Although CPCs can detect particles to sizes down to about 2 nm (Brilke et al., 2020), - 55 detection is challenging because particles need to get activated in a supersaturated vapour (usually butanol or water) before detection of the activated particle by light scattering and due to diffusional losses of the smallest particles.
 Furthermore, these methods do not allow to assess particle morphologies.
 High-resolution imaging techniques are required for morphological analysis of particles as small as 1 nm and electron microscopy is an alternative method to determine particle number and size distributions down to this size range.
-(Fissan et al., 2014; Karlsson et al., 2006)

-After generation, NPs can be further manipulated in a number of ways, e.g. by depositing small NPs on the surface of larger (substrate) particles in the gas phase resulting in particles with complex chemical or physical properties.
-(Pfeiffer et al., 2015; Snellman et al., 2024) Metal NPs can be used to coat semiconducting particles such as TiO2, MgO or CuO2.(Gao et al., 2015; Hejral et al., 2013; Lopez, 2004; Molina and Hammer, 2005) Resulting structures were predicted theoretically (e.g. Molina 2005) and were shown empirically to have increased catalytic activities for reactions such as methanation (Gao
+(Fissan et al., 2014; Karlsson et al., 2006) - 60 NPs generated in the gas phase can be manipulated, e.g. by depositing small NPs on the surface of larger (substrate) particles in the gas phase resulting in particles with complex chemical or physical properties.
+(Pfeiffer et al., 2015; Snellman et al., 2024) Metal NPs can be used to coat semiconducting particles such as TiO2, MgO or CuO2.(Gao et al., 2015; Hejral et al., 2013; Lopez, 2004; Molina and Hammer, 2005)